Attendance Reporting (Unofficial Withdrawals):

 If a student is reported as ‘Stop Attending’ or ‘Never attended’ all enrolled courses

 within a semester, the student is considered to be “unofficially” withdrawn.
-Professors will report attendance at the 60% date of each semester or
+Professors will report attendance by the census date (14th day of classes),

 - Students who receive Title IV aid must complete at least 60% of the semester to earn

 a 100% of their aid.
 (Title IV aid is defined as Federal Pell Grant, Federal SEOG,

 Federal TEACH Grant, Federal Perkins Loan, or Federal Direct Loans.)
 If you unofficially

 withdraw before completing 60% of the term, then MTSU must perform a Federal Return of Title IV Funds Calculation (Return Calculation).

 Anytime a Return Calculation is performed, you will most likely owe a balance to the